footprintanalytics/footprint-web/docs/contributing.md

 If there are tests missing, code style concerns or specific architectural issues in the pull request, they should be fixed before merging.
 We have a very high bar on both code and product quality and it's important that this be maintained going forward, so please be patient with us here.

-## Ways to help
+## Ways to help:

 The starting point would be to get familiar with Metabase the product, and know your way around.
 If you're using it at work, that's great!
-If not, [download Metabase](https://www.metabase.com/start/oss/) and play around with it.
+If not, download the mac application or the jar and play around with it.
 Read the docs and generally get a feel for the flow of the product.

-Here are some ways you can help, in order of increasing coordination + interaction with us:
+If you want to help out, there are lots of ways.
+In order of increasing coordination + interaction with us:

 ### Help with identifying needs and problems Metabase can solve